Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Method

 \subsection{Model Architecture}

-As shown in Fig.\ref{fig:arch}, the main visual inputs to the neural network model are a tool segmentation mask \(\mathbb{M}_{\mathrm{ref}}\) from the endoscope camera, and an uncorrected prediction mask \(\tilde{\mathbb{S}}\), that is rendered from a projection of the robot kinematic model with noisy estimates of joint angles and robot base to camera base transforms into the endoscope image plane.
-In a real scenario, the former corresponds to \acrshort{psm} pose observed under the endoscope, while the latter is the sensor and calibration-based estimate (i.e. the robot's noisy proprioception).
-In our implementation, we use a Vision Transformer~\cite{dosovitskiy2020image} to process the inputs with two image masks being stacked in the channel dimension and to output correction factors for the hand-eye transform between the endoscope and the \acrshort{psm}.
+We used a \acrfull{vit}~\cite{dosovitskiy2020image} to encode the visual inputs with two pairs of stereo masks being stacked in the channel dimension.
+As shown in Fig.~\ref{fig:arch}, the visual inputs to the neural network are tool segmentation masks \(\mathbb{M}_{\mathrm{ref}}\) from the stereo endoscopic images, and uncorrected prediction stereo masks \(\tilde{\mathbb{M}}\).
+In a real scenario, the former corresponds to \acrshort{psm} pose observed under the endoscope, while the latter corresponds to the robot's noisy proprioception, and is derived from the joint encoder and a priori camera-to-robot base transform.
+This estimated pose is rendered from a projection of the simulated robot.

-Due to the partial observability of the kinematic chain, only the last four joints of the \acrshort{psm} (Outer Roll, Wrist Pitch, Wrist Yaw, and End Effector) are visible in the endoscopic view and can be corrected directly, as shown in Fig.~\ref{fig:endo_image}.
-Under this problem formulation, we adopt a similar parametrization as in prior works~\cite{richter2021robotic, yang2025instrument, wu2025tooltipnet}, with the transform from the first observable joint of the \acrshort{psm} chain to the camera origin lumped into a single term.
-The ECM-to-PSM transform is parametrized as \({}^{\mathrm{CAM}}\mathbf{T}_{\mathrm{PSM}} \in \mathrm{SE}(3)\).
-To provide an initial proprioceptive prior for the pose estimator, the noisy transform \({}^{\mathrm{CAM}}\tilde{\mathbf{T}}_{\mathrm{PSM}}\) and the noisy visible joint angles \(\tilde{\theta}^{(i)}_{\mathrm{PSM}}\) are concatenated with the Vision Transformer encodings and passed into subsequent fully connected layers.
-The joint correction is predicted as
+Due to the partial observability of the kinematic chain, only the last four joints of the \acrshort{psm} (Outer Roll, Wrist Pitch, Wrist Yaw, and End Effector) are visible in the endoscopic view and can be corrected directly.
+Under this problem formulation, we adopt a similar parametrization as in prior works~\cite{richter2021robotic, yang2025instrument}, lumping the transform from the first observable joint of the \acrshort{psm} chain to the camera origin into a single term.
+This transform from the camera to \acrshort{psm} Outer Roll frame is parametrized as \( \T{CAM}{PSM} \in \mathrm{SE}(3)\).